CMB2/CMB2/readme.md

 ## Description

 Custom Metaboxes and Fields (CMB for short) will create metaboxes and forms with custom fields that will blow your mind.

+**Version 2.0 is in beta and is a complete rewrite.
+Much of the documentation available is inaccurate.
+Please follow the examples in `example-functions.php` and if you need assistance with beta-testing, please [ping me](http://twitter.com/jtsternberg).**

 ##### Features: